Table of contents

 - Article 5: Recognition and Union Business

-- Article 6: Employee Management Committee
+- Article 6: Employee Management Advisory Committee (EMAC)

 - Article 7: Occupational Health, Safety and Wellness Committee